Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Decision-Theory Classification Framework

 This estimate can then be used in place of $p$ appearing in the loss function $\L_b$, leading to corresponding definitions of $D_P^\star$ and $D_N^\star$ according to Eqs.\ \eqref{eq:oldpos} and \eqref{eq:oldneg}.

 A few comments are in order.
-When the PDFs $P(\br)$ and $N(\br)$ are known, the prevalence estimate $\hat p$ is unbiased, meaning that its average value equals the true prevalence.
+The interpretation of Eq.\ \eqref{eq:prevest} follows from the recognition that $P_p$ and $N_p$ are the rates of true and false positives in $D_P$ when $p=1$ and $p=0$, respectively.
+Thus, when the empirical rate of positives approaches $N_p$, all of the positives are due to false negatives, and prevalence is zero.
+Conversely, when $\bar Q_P \to P_P$, the positives arise entirely from true positives, so that $p=1$.
+Moreover, when the PDFs $P(\br)$ and $N(\br)$ are known, the prevalence estimate $\hat p$ is unbiased, meaning that its average value equals the true prevalence.
 This is a direct consequence of the fact that $\bar Q_P$ is a Monte Carlo estimate of the integral defining $Q_P$.
 For the same reason, $\hat p$ also converges to $p$ in a mean-squared sense when the number of samples $S\to\infty$.
-The convergence rate is known to decay as $S^{-1/2}$ \cite{montecarlo}.
+The convergence rate is known to decay as $S^{-1/2}$ (\cite{montecarlo}).
 Thus, we anticipate that errors in the estimates of the optimal domains are likewise bounded; see also Sec.\ \ref{sec:numerics}.